Sarmad426/Python/Exercises/Readme.md

 ## Armstrong numbers

 Armstrong is a number which is equal to the sum of its digits own digits raised to the power of the number of digits.
+[Python Code](./armstrong_number.py)

 **Example:**